 - Type “Computer Management” and select it from the results to open.

-- In the Computer Management window, expand the System Tools tab.
+- In the Computer Management window, go to the System Tools tab.

 - Click on Local Users and Groups, then select Users.

-- Locate and right-click the user account you want to set a password for, and choose Set Password.
+- Find the user account you want to set a password for, right-click it, and choose Set Password.

-- Read the warning prompt, click Proceed, then enter the new password, confirm it, and click OK.
+- After reading the warning, click Proceed, then type the new password, confirm it, and click OK.

 Related resource: Disable Network Level Authentication in Windows 11 or 10

-If for some reason you wish to allow RDP connections to accounts with blank passwords, you can disable the blank password check.
-This can be done through either the Local Group Policy Editor or the Registry Editor.
-However, please be cautious as this reduces the security of the system.
+If you need to let RDP connect to accounts with no passwords, you can turn off the blank password block.
+You can do this in the Local Group Policy Editor or the Registry Editor.
+But be careful, this makes your system less secure.

 - Press Windows + R, type